near/balancer-core/README.md

 Next we'll use NEAR CLI to login, which creates a full-access key as a file in your computer's `~/.near-credentials` directory.

-See the [NEAR CLI documentation](https://docs.near.org/docs/development/near-cli) for specifics, but can be installed with:
+See the [NEAR CLI documentation](https://docs.near.org/docs/development/near-cli) for specifics, but it can be installed with:

     npm install -g near-cli